The right to pray: SC to begin hearing Sabarimala review pleas today

 Won’t pass orders on entry of two women into Sabarimala, issue is emotive says SC

-The top court said such restrictions are there with regard to entry of Muslim women into mosques and 'dargahs' and Parsi women, married to non-Parsi men, being barred from the holy fire place of an Agyari.
+The top court said such restrictions are there with regard to entry of Muslim women into mosques and 'dargahs' and Parsi women, married to non-Parsi men, being barred from the holy fireplace of an Agyari.

 It said it was time for the apex court to evolve a judicial policy to do "substantial and complete justice".